 - Send enough diapers.
-I'd calculate based on a diaper change every 2 hours and then one extra just in case.
-They may not need them all, but better to have more than enough ready.
+Calculate how many to send based on a diaper change every 2 hours and at least one extra, just in case.
+They may not need them all, but it's better to have more than enough ready.

 - Send two wetbags.
 One for the clean diapers and one for the dirties.
 Maybe sure they are clearly differentiated, maybe a nice blue or green color for the clean and a red or brown for the dirty diapers?